multi4me/multiform-text-editor/README.md

 ## Description

 - **menu-element**: id/class of the wrapper element of the editing menu controls.
-If it's a class representing multiple elements, the parameter *"box-element"* needs to be a function to return the specific edition of each menu box.
+If it's a class representing multiple elements, the first parameter needs to be a function to return the specific edition of each menu box.
-- **box-element|function()**: element *jQuery* specifying the content editing box or a custom function to return the edit box - inside its scope the value of **this** refers to the current menu *jQuery* element.
+- **box-element|function()**: *jQuery* element specifying the content editing box or a custom function to return the edit box - inside its scope **"this"** refers to the current menu *jQuery* element.
-- **datafrmt_obj** (optional): object to inclusion of extra formats according to standards and possibilities detailed in the plug body:
+- **datafrmt_obj** (optional): object to inclusion of extra formats according to standards and possibilities detailed in the plugin body:
   - `{bold: {tp:"bold", tg:["B", "STRONG"]}, itlco: {tp:"italic", tg:["I", "EM"]}, color: {...}, ...}`
-- **datamnpl_obj** (opcional): object for extra menu events with methods to attach manipulations to mainstream formats according to standards and possibilities detailed in the plug body:
+- **datamnpl_obj** (opcional): object for extra menu events with methods to attach manipulations to mainstream formats according to standards and possibilities detailed in the plugin body:
   - `{colortype: function(mnmp, slc){ ... }}`
 - **callback($bxelmnt, slc_obj, exec)**: if set, the function is called after any content formatting.
-The **this** in the scope function is the *item/$(element)* clicked on the menu.
+The **this** in the function scope is the *item/$(element)* clicked on the menu.
 Parameters:
   - **$bxelmnt**: jQuery element of the edit box;
-  - **slc_obj**: data object of the current selection in the content `{rng: range-obj, NEMt: slctd-elmnt tag: slctd_tag, txt: slctd_txt}`;
+  - **slc_obj**: data object of the current selection in the content `{rng: range-obj, elmt: slctd-elmnt, tag: slctd_tag, txt: slctd_txt}`;
   - **exec**: true/false indicating whether the formatting applied was supported in the current browser